apache/drill/_docs/sql-ref/nested/001-flatten.md

 The function takes a single argument, which must be an array (the `z` column in this example).

+Using the all (*) wildcard as the argument to flatten is not supported and returns an error.

+## Examples

 For a more interesting example, consider the JSON data in the publicly available [Yelp](https://www.yelp.com/dataset_challenge/dataset) data set.
 The